 People

-Biodiversity Change research group has currently three members who all are geographers with ecological questions related to different aspects of biodiversity change.
+Biodiversity Change research group brings together geographers and ecologists investigating different aspects of biodiversity change.
 If you are enrolled in the master's programme at the University of Helsinki studying either ecology and evolutionary biology or integrative plant sciences, and you are looking for a MSc thesis supervisor for a biodiversity topic in Finnish or English, you can contact group leader Julia Kemppinen.

 Julia Kemppinen, Group Leader

-Current project: Investigating the geodiversity-biodiversity relationship under climate change
+Postdoc project: Investigating the geodiversity-biodiversity relationship under climate change.
+2022-2025, Research Council of Finland.

 Aino-Maija Määttänen, Doctoral Researcher